 182 Beacon was not listed in the 1912 and 1913 Blue Books.

-Margaret (Anderson) Rotch married again in November of 1919, to Henry Parkman, Jr., an attorney.
+Margaret (Anderson) Rotch married again in November of 1919, to Henry Parkman, Jr., of 30 Commonwealth, an attorney.
 After their marriage, they lived at 182 Beacon.
 Arthur Rotch and Kathleen Rotch lived with them.
 They also maintained a home in Marblehead.

 Kathleen Rotch married in June of 1925 to Malcolm Whelen Greenough.
 After their marriage, they lived at 20 Fairfield.